MicrosoftDocs/architecture-center/docs/example-scenario/ai/scalable-personalization.md

 ### Scalability

 For training, you can scale [Azure Databricks] up or down based on the size of the data used and the compute necessary for model training.
 To scale, you can adjust the total number of cores or amount of memory available to the cluster.
 Just edit the number or type of [Virtual Machines](https://azure.microsoft.com/pricing/details/virtual-machines/linux/) (VMs) used.
-The Criteo dataset contains 45.8 million rows in this example; it was trained in a few minutes on a cluster with 10 standard **L8s** VMs.
+The Criteo dataset contains 45.8 million rows in this example; it was trained in a few minutes on a cluster with 10 standard [L8s](/azure/virtual-machines/linux/sizes-storage#lsv2-series) VMs.

 For deployment, you can scale the compute resources based on the expected load for the scoring service and latency requirements.
-The scoring service uses [MML Spark Serving](https://github.com/Azure/mmlspark/blob/master/docs/mmlspark-serving.md) running separately on each node in the Kubernetes cluster.
+The scoring service uses [MML Spark Serving] running separately on each node in the Kubernetes cluster.
 With this practice, you can seamlessly transfer the feature transformation and model prediction pipeline developed on [Azure Databricks] to the production side.
 It also removes the need to precompute scores for all possible user and item combinations, which might be difficult if you're using dynamic user features, such as time of day.

 ### Availability

 Machine learning tasks are split into two resource components: resources for training, and resources for production deployment.
 Resources required for training generally don't need high availability, as live production requests don't directly hit these resources.
 Resources required for serving need to have high availability to serve customer requests.

-For training, [Azure Databricks] is available across many [regions](https://docs.azuredatabricks.net/administration-guide/cloud-configurations/regions.html) with a [service level agreement][1] (SLA) to support businesses.
+Training on [Azure Databricks] can happen on any one of the [regions](https://docs.azuredatabricks.net/administration-guide/cloud-configurations/regions.html) with a [service level agreement][1] (SLA) to support your needs.
 For production deployment, [Azure Kubernetes Service] is used to provide broad geographic availability with this [SLA][1].

 ### Security